Taking Healing to New Perspectives (Q and A)

 An Interview with Bija Bennett for the International Spa Association

-Dancer turned yoga healer turned entrepreneur and thought-leader, Bija Bennett sees her life’s work as linking ancient healing models with modern lifestyle choices.
+Dancer turned yoga healer turned wellness advocate and thought-leader, Bija Bennett sees her life’s work as linking ancient healing models with modern lifestyle choices.

-Q: What made you go from performer to healer to lifestyle consultant?
+Q: What made you go from performer to healer to wellness advocate and thought-leader?

 Q: How do you see that business heals others?